 Conveniently Located to Serve Phoenix, Scottsdale, Mesa, and Tempe

-If you are interested in an otoplasty ear reshaping surgery for yourself or your child, it is important that you know exactly how the procedure is done and what you should expect from it.
+If you are interested in an otoplasty ear reshaping surgery in Scottsdale for yourself or your child, you must know exactly how the procedure is done and what you should expect from it.
 A before and after gallery or our past otoplasty procedures can be found here.
 A successful facial plastic surgery procedure is dependent on a positive rapport between surgeon and patient.
 In the consulting stages before the procedure, trust should develop.
 This trust should be grounded in the surgeon’s strong medical expertise and the patient’s realistic expectations of how the surgery will go.
 During a consultation and subsequent appointments, Dr. Hecht will be able to answer any questions that you have.

-- Is an otoplasty the right choice for you?
+- Is otoplasty the right choice for you?

 - An Overview of Ear Surgery

 - What to Expect Following an Otoplasty Surgery in Scottsdale